What is Floriography – The Secret Language of Flowers

 Floriography in Literature

-Floriography, the language of flowers, has played a significant role in literature throughout history.
+Floriography, has played a significant role in literature throughout history.
 It appears in famous literary works as well as in poetry and prose, often enhancing the story with deeper symbolic meanings.

 Famous Literary Works